 If an overlap exists at three boat lengths from the mark, the inside boat can ask for room to round the mark from outside boats.
 If an overlap is created or lost after the three boat zone this does not effect the right of way.
 If there is no overlap at three boat lengths from the mark, boats behind must allow boats ahead to round the mark ahead of them.

 You can call water on boats on the same tack at a windward mark but starboard boats have right of way over boats on port tack.
-You cannot cause a boat that is fetching the mark on starboard to deviate from their course within the three boat length zone even if you have completed your tack onto starboard in front of them.
+You cannot cause a boat that is fetching the mark on starboard to deviate higher than close hauled within the three boat length zone even if you have completed your tack onto starboard in front of them.